kalpaj12/VS-Code-Builder/README.md

             ],

+3) Copy .vscode from this repo and paste it inside the folder where your C/C++ codes are present.
+Open this folder as workspace in vscode.

+4) Open any C/C++ file, hit `ctrl+shift+b` and select Create Files.
+This should create 2 files(Input.txt and Output.txt) in the root of the workspace folder. **Note that this is a one time step.**

-3) On the given Input.txt file, provide your inputs.
+5) In the Input.txt file, provide your inputs.

-4) To build and run, use the keyboard shortcut command `shift+command+b`, and select C++ builder.
+6) To build and run, use the keyboard shortcut command `shift+command+b` and select C++ builder.

 The output of the code corresponding to the inputs are saved in the Output.txt.